 If you are choosing to dose ‘every other day’ consider the following:

-- If your goal is performance based (i.e. running longer in a soccer match), you could dose at a lower level every other day and still get results.
+- If your goal is performance-based (i.e. running longer in a soccer match), you could do it at a lower level every other day and still get results.
 This could be around 3-4g every other day.

 - If higher amounts of creatine cause gastrointestinal issues, you may need to split your creatine serves across the day.

-- Consider a loading phase of creatine before moving to an ‘every other day’ dosing approach.
+- Consider a creatine loading phase before moving to an ‘every other day’ dosing approach.

 Other Considerations For Taking Creatine Every Other Day